yared-Habtamu/requirement-analysis/README.md

   * *Functional*: Stakeholders agree that “booking confirmation is emailed immediately upon payment.”
   * *Non‑Functional*: Users confirm that the app’s mobile layout works smoothly on devices with screen widths between 320px–760px.

+Sure!
+Here's a **concise version** of the **"Types of Requirements"** section for your `README.md`:

+---

+## 📂 Types of Requirements

+Requirements in software development are mainly categorized into:

+### 🔸 Functional Requirements

+Define **what the system should do** — specific features, actions, and behaviors.

+**Examples (Hotel Booking App):**

+* Users can search and book hotels.
+* Hosts can list and manage room availability.
+* Admins can approve or remove listings.

+### 🔹 Non-Functional Requirements

+Define **how the system should perform** — quality attributes like speed, security, and scalability.

+**Examples:**

+* Search results load within 2 seconds.
+* App supports 50,000+ users simultaneously.